CodezPoet/code_examples/README.md

 ## Table of Contents

+### .NET Core

+Examples of OOP MVC apps in .NET Core, C#, SQL, and Razor.
+First example shows a simple website with jokes database, user registration and login, CRUD and search operations.

 ### C#

 C# OOP code example.
 A console program that shows an user their blood pressure category when they enter their blood pressure.

 ### PHP

 Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, and switches.
-For MVC please see code examples in Laravel en Symfony.
+For PHP MVC please see code examples in Symfony.

 ### Screenshots